-One of the challenges of installing fiber in the last drop of an FTTH network is knowing the overall distance and the amount of 90 degree angles you can have in the path you will be using.
-Distance and 90 degree turns create additional friction and add to the cumulative friction.
+One of the challenges of installing fiber in the last drop of an FTTH network is knowing the overall distance and the amount of 90° angles you can have in the path you will be using.
+Distance and 90° turns create additional friction and add to the cumulative friction.

 For example, a cable with an outer diameter of 5mm, should not be bent smaller than 100mm radius during installation.
-After completion of the pull, the cable should not have any bend radius smaller than ten (10) times the cable diameter.
+After completion of the pull, the cable should not have any bend radius smaller than 10 times the cable diameter.
 When a fiber cable is bent excessively, the optical signal within the cable may refract and escape through the fiber cladding.
-Bending can also permanently damage the fiber by causing micro cracks
+Bending can also permanently damage the fiber by causing micro-cracks.

 Note that one fiber kinks and the other does not - check the manufacturer’s spec for bend radius.